 Traditional versus new technology is always a battle across all industries and even in everyday life.
-However, when it comes to industries and plants in the majority of cases, it comes down to cost-effective, efficiency and durability.
+However, when it comes to industries and industrial plants in the majority of cases, it comes down to cost-effectiveness, efficiency, and durability.
 Let’s compare tank or dynamic mixers against a static mixer.

 When deciding upon which is the better fit for your needs, comparisons need to be made on energy efficiency, maintenance, space and time.